X-Linked Severe Combined Immunodeficiency Overview

 This condition is inherited in an X-linked recessive pattern.
 The gene associated with this condition is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
 In females (who have two X chromosomes), a variant would have to occur in both copies of the gene to cause the disorder.
 Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

-David Rawlings is a Pediatric Allergy and Immunologist and a Pediatric Rheumatologist in Seattle, Washington.
-Rawlings has been practicing medicine for over 39 years and is rated as an Elite expert by MediFind in the treatment of X-Linked Severe Combined Immunodeficiency.
-He is also highly rated in 7 other conditions, according to our data.
-His top areas of expertise are X-Linked Severe Combined Immunodeficiency, Wiskott-Aldrich Syndrome, Severe Combined Immunodeficiency (SCID), and Immunodeficiency with Hyper IgM Type 1.
-He is licensed to treat patients in Washington.
-Rawlings is currently accepting new patients.
+Luigi Notarangelo is a Pediatric Allergy and Immunologist in Boston, Massachusetts.
+Dr. Notarangelo is rated as an Elite provider by MediFind in the treatment of X-Linked Severe Combined Immunodeficiency.
+His top areas of expertise are Severe Combined Immunodeficiency (SCID), X-Linked Severe Combined Immunodeficiency, Wiskott-Aldrich Syndrome, Immunodeficiency with Hyper IgM Type 1, and Splenectomy.